EBBA - Executive Bachelor of Business Administration

 This course introduces economics and global economics, or the study of economics from a global perspective.
 Economics is an important social science because it can be applied to a wide range of situations encountered in daily life.
 Although we may not always be aware of it, but human decision-making is economically driven.
 As a result, economics contributes to the understanding of many areas, including, but certainly not limited to, health care, finance, law, public policy, agriculture, urban planning, banking, and management.

 - Corporate Finance & Cases in Finance2 CH / 3 ECTS

-This course describes the theory and practice of corporate finance.
-The objective is to acquaint students with the modern techniques and practices of corporate finance.
+This covers the theory and practice of corporate finance.
 It details the key components of a firm’s assets and liabilities, liquidity and default risks and financing and investing decisions.
 It provides students with the expertise necessary to assess the optimal corporate capital structure and the best dividend policy for continuously increasing the value for shareholders.
 It also provides concepts, principles and a basic understanding of the steps required to evaluate potential investment prospects.